EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 # Executive Summary

-Earth science plays a crucial role in enhancing our understanding of our living planet, enabling us to address contemporary challenges effectively.
+Research in Earth System Science plays a crucial role in enhancing our understanding of our living planet, enabling us to address contemporary challenges effectively.
 To maximize the impact of research projects, adherence to FAIR (Findable, Accessible, Interoperable, and Reusable) and open principles is essential, as these principles help overcome barriers to data reuse.
 The processing of large datasets, such as satellite imagery, is made efficient and scalable through cloud environments, allowing researchers to execute workflows on demand.
 This necessitates that workflows be interoperable.

 In this report, we present the progress of our FAIRSenDD project, which focuses on developing a FAIR workflow for Sentinel-1 based Deforestation Detection.
 The project's aim is to create a service on an existing cloud platform, leveraging an existing science product.
 This project is part of the ESA Science initiative of Long-Term Availability & Reusability Demonstrators.

 Following the kickoff meeting on September 4, 2024, we are currently in the sixth month of a twelve-month timeline.
 Key achievements include the transformation of the original code into a Julia package, RQADeforestation.jl, and the development of a standardized workflow in the Common Workflow Language, compliant with the OGC Best Practice for Earth Observation Application Package.
 We have implemented unit and integration tests to ensure code correctness, automated through Continuous Integration (CI).
 EODC was selected as a cloud provider from the Network of Resources, and compute and storage resources were created for running CI workflows.
 Collaboration with external code review expert Stephan Sahm from jolin.io has been very helpful.
 We achieved a 27% increase in processing speed and a 63% reduction in memory usage on a 15000x15000 Equi7Grid tile.
 Bug fixes, including the handling of missing values, have been addressed.
 Documentation of code and scientific background is available at http://fairsendd.eodchosting.eu/.
 A talk has been submitted to the Living Planet Symposium in June 2025.
 We have completed WP1 (cloud provider selection) and WP2 (workflow creation) and are currently working on WP3 (Code enhancement).

-Major challenges included successfully reducing additional memory allocations of the underlying algorithm and integrating bash, Julia, Python, and Docker within the same reproducible documentation.
+Major challenges included successfully reducing additional memory allocations of the underlying algorithm and integrating code examples written in bash, Julia, Python, and Docker within the same reproducible documentation.
 We addressed issues related to Docker startup time, OGC API response, and data loading, with optimizations focused on large datasets.
-Calling the Julia library directly remain an option.
+Calling the Julia library directly remains an option.

 Looking ahead, WP3 (code enhancement) is scheduled for completion by the end of June 2025.
 Subsequently, the workflow will be integrated and deployed within the infrastructure of the selected cloud provider EODC.
 The project is slated to conclude with a final review in September 2025.